-The housing register is for people who are 16 and over, who are interested in being considered for a council or housing association home for rent or shared ownership.
+The housing register is for people who are 16 and over, who are interested in being considered for a council or housing association home for rent.
 Read more >

 Can I apply to housing associations to go on their registers?

 We work in partnership with a number of housing associations operating in the area.
 The council has nomination rights to most housing association properties in the borough and nominates applicants from the housing register to any vacancies.
 The housing associations themselves tend not to hold their own registers and rely mostly on council nominations.
 In effect by applying to the housing register you are applying for both council and housing association properties.